jaimeteb/chatto/docs/finitestatemachine.md

       - text: "Turning on."  # the answers that are sent after the transition
 ```

-All the states used in the transitions must be declared under `states`.
-Similarly, all the commands used must be declared under `commands`, and these have to correspond with the ones listed in the [classifier](/classifier).
+The commands used in the transitions must correspond with the ones listed in the [classifier](/classifier).

 ## Answers